 “Maybe it’s a centipede…”

-It was when Kelly tossed out the “maybe it’s a centipede” phrase that I leapt from bed before he could get through the word “cent”.
+It was when Kelly tossed out the “maybe it’s a centipede” phrase that I leapt from bed before he could finish the sentence.

 We tore apart the bed, looking hard for something we could identify as the culprit, as we nursed and cursed our wounds.
 We both had local swelling and continuous burning pain.
 Kelly likened his pain to that of a cigarette lighter being held to his ankle, and I was just too tired and confused to identify my pains.